jerps/Yagols/README.md

   * Click current position (x,y) to go to position 0,0.

   * Click P to show a text box with instructions and to add a pattern to the universe by pasting RLE formatted text.
+Click P again to hide the text box.

 <br>